London Council Large Item Collection

 |33||Wandsworth, Smugglers Way HWRC|

-If you don’t want to have to wait up to two weeks for the council or don’t have the wheels to take your waste to the tip yourself, there are other alternatives.
-In particular, you could hire a skip or use a private waste contractor for a same day rubbish removal - just click on any of the big green buttons on this page to find your cheapest available collector today.
+In conclusion, if you don’t want to have to wait up to two weeks for the council to come and pick up your bulky waste or don’t have the wheels to take your waste to the tip yourself, there are other certainly alternatives.
+In particular, you could hire a skip or use a private waste contractor for same-day rubbish removal but make sure they are fully licensed.
+LoveJunk uses marketplace technology to offer the cheapest and most reliable waste collectors near you.
+Just click on any of the big green buttons on this page to find your cheapest available collector today.